by: Zank, CEO of Bennett Data Science

 No one wants to admit this one, but some of the most successful leaders we’ve worked with have done just that.
 Let’s face it, data scientists and data science projects can be challenging to manage for many reasons.
 Here are some of the common things we see:

-- The team is performing well, but the results are not aligned with product goals
+- The performance of the team is good but the results are not aligned with product goals

 - The team is not producing the desired results and no one knows how to course correct